verus-lang/verus/source/docs/guide/src/ide_support.md

-# Using Verus with rust-analyzer
+# Verus IDE support with custom rust-analyzer

+## Quickstart

-After following the below steps, when you save a file, rust-analyzer will run Verus for that file and display generated error messages.
-By default, rust-analyzer uses `cargo check` to get diagnostics, but we intercept that and make the rust-analyzer use Verus.
+After following the below steps, when you save a file, this custom rust-analyzer will run Verus for that file and display Verus results.
+It also provides Verus syntax support, IDE functionalities, and Verus-specific code actions.

-### 1. Compile custom rust-analyzer
+#### 1. Compile custom rust-analyzer

-1. Clone the repository: `git clone https://github.com/channy412/rust-analyzer/tree/connect-verus`
+1. Clone the repository: `git clone https://github.com/verus-lang/rust-analyzer/tree/november-08-2022`
 2. `cd rust-analyzer`
 3. Compile the rust-analyzer binary: `cargo xtask dist`
 4. Unzip the generated file (e.g. `gunzip ./dist/rust-analyzer-x86_64-apple-darwin.gz`)